Lemons, Lavender, & Laundry

 Create Cohesive Storage with Dollar Store Bins

 Let’s start with number 1: Cohesive Storage.
-We received this basket for our wedding 15 years ago, and it has been used to hold all our winter gear.
+We received this basket for our wedding (many) years ago, and it has been what we’ve used to hold all our winter gear.
 It’s overflowing now, and none of my children’s items are even in it.
 I decided to head over to the dollar store to see what I could find; after all, I love our Dollar Store Pantry Storage.
 I found these “locker bins” and they were perfect.

 And here’s how they turned out.
 Love them!